wbyoung/jsi/_posts/00-08-02-sessions-login-notes.md

 ## Class Flow

 - Walk through the basic concepts of authentication
+- Have them look at the `node-basic-auth-examples` project and read the code.
+  After they do this, have each group present the questions that they asked themselves through the process of reading the code, and how they answered them.
+Which questions were they unable to find answers to?
 - If time allows, try to have them implement authentication via cookies.
 If it's feeling crunched, just go through the `node-basic-auth-examples` project and discuss the code.